chrisfeghali/tensorflow/tensorflow/contrib/lite/examples/multibox_detector/multibox_detector.md

-multibox_detector for TensorFlow Lite inspired by Tflite's label_image.
+label_image for TensorFlow Lite inspired by TensorFlow's multibox_detector.

-To build multibox_detector for Android, run $TENSORFLOW_ROOT/configure and set Android NDK or configure NDK setting in
+To build label_image for Android, run $TENSORFLOW_ROOT/configure and set Android NDK or configure NDK setting in
 $TENSORFLOW_ROOT/WORKSPACE first.